merique-richardes/MermerSoftPaint/README.md

 # MermerSoftPaint
- A painting software made using OpenGL and GLFW to draw funny graphics.
+ A bitmap painting software made using JavaScript